Abilitix/ask-abilitix-admin-ui/docs/MOBILE_RESPONSIVENESS_PLAN.md

 ## Next Steps

 1. ✅ Review plan
-2. ⏳ Implement P0 fixes for Inbox page
+2. ✅ Implement P0 fixes for Inbox page
-3. ⏳ Test on mobile devices
+3. ✅ Test on mobile devices
-4. ⏳ Deploy to preview
+4. ✅ Deploy to preview and main
+5. ✅ Implement P0 fixes for AI Assistant page
+6. ✅ Deploy to preview and main
+7. ⏳ Implement P0 fixes for Documents/Upload page
-5. ⏳ Review other pages and apply P0 fixes
+8. ⏳ Review other pages and apply P0 fixes
-6. ⏳ Iterate based on feedback
+9. ⏳ Iterate based on feedback

 ---